Benelli (motorcycles): The management of Andrea Merloni

-After a failed attempt of rebirth in 1989 supported by the Pesaro industrialist Giancarlo Selci, operating in the field of woodworking machinery and ex machine operator in the Benelli factory, in December 1995 there was the decisive turning point: the young Andrea Merloni, at only 28 years old, scion of family of the famous Marche dynasty of household appliances and passionate motorcyclist, has decided to take over the Benelli brand to relaunch it on the world market, first by opening a new factory in Strada della Fornace Vecchia, where Benelli itself is still based today, then entered the most difficult sectors, using young and dynamic designers, launching a series of scooters and maximoto to give immediate oxygen to the crates and organize the sales network and assistance.
+After a failed attempt of rebirth in 1989 supported by the Pesaro industrialist Giancarlo Selci, operating in the field of woodworking machinery and ex machine operator in the Benelli factory, in December 1995 there was the decisive turning point: 28-year-old Andrea Merloni, passionate motorcyclist and scion of the family of the Marche household appliance dynasty, decided to take over the Benelli brand.
+The first step was opening the current factory at Strada della Fornace Vecchia.
+Merloni then launched a series of scooters and maximoto to give immediate oxygen to the crates and organize the sales network.

-So, in just over a year from the acquisition, were placed on the market the first new products such as models Adiva (in the displacement 125 and 150) equipped with rigid canopy foldable in the trunk (first scooter in the world to be equipped with this mechanism, then copied by the competition), the Velvet (in the displacement 125, 150, 250, 400) which remained in the list until 2012, the 491, very popular among fourteen-year-olds of the time, that mounted a rare horizontal Morini engine of 50 cm^{3} at 2 times with liquid cooling and that made it one of the most performing of the lot, the K2 (50 and 100 cm^{3}) and the Pepe (of 50 cm^{3} then became the best-selling Benelli scooter in recent years); the latter, powered by a Minarelli engine, had a good commercial success.
+In just over a year from the acquisition, the first new products were placed on the market such as models Adiva (in the displacement 125 and 150) equipped with rigid canopy foldable in the trunk (first scooter in the world to be equipped with this mechanism, then copied by the competition), the Velvet (in the displacement 125, 150, 250, 400) which remained in the list until 2012, the 491, popular among fourteen-year-olds of the time, that mounted a horizontal Morini engine of 50 cm^{3} at 2 times with liquid cooling and that made it one of the most performing of the lot, the K2 (50 and 100 cm^{3}) and the Pepe (of 50 cm^{3}); the latter, powered by a Minarelli engine, had commercial success.